-If, like me, you’re sometimes a bit of a wimp when it comes to letting your characters suffer … write the first draft as lightly and fluffily as you want, then pile on the suffering in subsequent rewrites.
-It’ll make for a stronger, more compelling novel.
+If, like me, you’re sometimes a bit of a wimp when it comes to making bad things happen to your characters … write the first draft as lightly and fluffily as you want, then pile on the suffering in subsequent rewrites.
+It’ll make for stronger characters and a much more compelling novel.

 For More Writing Tips, Get the Aliventures Newsletter